 The search strategy

-The Home Select property hunter quickly identified her profile: a client more demanding than average on the quality of spaces, but with an exceptional ability to see potential.
-No need for a turnkey property.
-Flora could see the finished apartment where others only saw tired walls.
+The Home Select property hunter quickly read her profile: a client more exacting than most on the quality of spaces, but with a rare ability to see potential.
+She needed no turnkey property.
+Flora could see the finished flat where others saw only tired walls.

-The hunter activated his ground-level network in the target neighbourhoods and set up alerts on new listings.
-Pre-viewings followed one another, with photo reports detailing the pros and cons of each property.
-Flora, despite her professional travels, was highly responsive in the evenings, analysing proposals and helping refine the criteria.
+The hunter put his on-the-ground network in the target neighbourhoods to work and set up alerts for new listings.
+Pre-viewings came one after another, with photo reports setting out the merits and drawbacks of each property.
+Despite her travels, Flora was quick to respond in the evenings, weighing proposals and helping refine the criteria.
 But at each viewing, the spark was missing.

 The property

-The property hunter called an agency to arrange a viewing of an apartment spotted online.
-Already sold.
-Rather than hanging up, he pressed the case for Flora’s file, particularly her excellent financing without mortgage contingency.
-The agent, convinced, offered another property in the same building, not yet listed.
-Same features, but on the 5th floor instead of the 3rd: more light, a better view.
+The property hunter called an agency to arrange a viewing of a flat spotted online.
+It had already sold.
+Rather than hang up, he pressed Flora’s file, in particular her financing with no mortgage contingency.
+The agent, convinced, put forward another property in the same building, not yet listed: the same features, but on the 5th floor rather than the 3rd, with more light and a better view.

-The building was in the 11th arrondissement, in an up-and-coming neighbourhood.
-Pleasant common areas and co-ownership.
-The apartment: 65 m2, a large living room, two bedrooms, a kitchen, and a small balcony.
-Dual-aspect, very bright.
-Flora was moved: this was the property she had been waiting for.
+The building stood in an up-and-coming part of the 11th, with pleasant common areas and a sound co-ownership.
+The flat ran to 65 m²: a large living room, two bedrooms, a kitchen and a small balcony.
+Dual-aspect and very bright.
+Flora was moved; this was the property she had been waiting for.

 The negotiation

-The property hunter guided Flora through calibrating the amount.
-The challenge: bid high enough to win, without overpaying.
-They analysed local prices, estimated the probable number of competitors, and decided to position at the top of the budget while remaining within market range.
+The property hunter guided Flora in setting the amount.
+The challenge was to bid high enough to win without overpaying.
+They studied local prices, gauged the likely number of competitors, and settled on the top of the budget while staying within market range.

 Flora also had to assemble a complete file at very short notice: a banker’s draft, supporting documents, no contingency clauses.
-She demonstrated remarkable responsiveness.
+She moved fast.

-On the day the envelopes were opened at the court-appointed administrator’s office, only two bidders remained.
-The bailiff announced the lower bid first.
-Flora immediately understood she had won.
-The margin: 4,000 euros.
-Her bid of 524,500 euros prevailed, a price perfectly consistent for a 65 m2 flat in the 11th.
+On the day the envelopes were opened at the administrator’s office, only two bidders remained.
+The bailiff read out the lower bid first, and Flora knew at once that she had won, by a margin of 4,000 euros.
+Her bid of 524,500 euros prevailed, a fair price for a 65 m² flat in the 11th.

 What this mission illustrates

 The sealed-bid sale as a managed-risk procedure.
-This is a situation where the property hunter’s role is critical.
-Without guidance, a first-time buyer facing this procedure is flying blind: what amount to write, what documents to prepare, what risk to take.
-The Home Select property hunter turned this intimidating procedure into a structured decision.
+Here the property hunter’s role is critical.
+Without guidance, a first-time buyer faces such a sale blind: what amount to write, what documents to prepare, what risk to take.
+The Home Select property hunter turned an intimidating procedure into a structured decision.
 It is the type of technical scenario we handle regularly, as we explain in our article on the preliminary sales agreement.

 Off-market access through the agent relationship.
 Flora’s property was never listed online.
-It was obtained through a single phone call: the hunter contacted the agency about a different apartment, already sold.
-By highlighting the strength of Flora’s file, he gained access to a property that did not yet exist on the market.
+It came of a single phone call: the hunter rang the agency about a different flat, already sold, and by pressing the strength of Flora’s file gained access to a property that did not yet exist on the market.
 This mechanism, common at Home Select, illustrates why the property hunter’s network is an irreplaceable asset.

 Client responsiveness as a condition of success.
 Flora had to prepare a banker’s draft, assemble a complete file, and make a binding decision, all within days.
 Without this responsiveness, the property would have been lost.
 The property hunter creates the conditions for opportunity, but it is the client who must seize it.
 It is a partnership, and our article on common mistakes when buying without a property hunter illustrates what this collaboration changes in practice.